Surfactant-induced migration of a spherical drop in Stokes flow: Solution

 Summation over repeated indices is implied.
-The velocity coefficients are decomposed into clean-drop and surfactant contributions: $c_{jmq}\!=\!c^\cd_{jmq} + c^\surf_{jmq}(\Gamma)$.
 The functions $\bu^{\pm}_{jmq}$ are vector solid harmonics related to the harmonics in the Lamb solution.
-The function $\bu^{\pm}_{jm2}$ is radial, while $\bu^{\pm}_{jm0}$ and $\bu^{\pm}_{jm1}$ are tangential to a sphere; $\bu^{\pm}_{jm1}$ is surface-solenoidal ($\nabla_s \cdot \bu^{\pm}_{jm1}=0$).
+With respect to a sphere, $\bu^{\pm}_{jm2}$ is radial, while $\bu^{\pm}_{jm0}$ and $\bu^{\pm}_{jm1}$ are tangential; $\bu^{\pm}_{jm1}$ is surface-solenoidal ($\nabla_s \cdot \bu^{\pm}_{jm1}=0$).
 The far-field (imposed) flow is specified by $\bv^\infty \!=\! c^\infty_{jmq}\bu^+_{jmq}$ ; coefficients for the Poiseuille flow \refeq{inf_flow} are listed in Appendix \ref{Ap:flows}.
 The velocity fields defined in \refeq{vel} are naturally continuous across the interface because the basis fields $\bu^{\pm}_{jmq}$ reduce to the corresponding vector spherical harmonics $\by_{jmq}$ at $r\!=\!1$.
 The velocity coefficients $c_{jmq}$ are determined from the stress balance equations listed in Appendix \ref{Ap:tractions}.
-A fixed spherical shape limits the surface velocity to rigid motions.
+A fixed spherical shape limits the normal surface velocity to rigid body translation.
 Thus, for $j \!>\!
 1$, $c_{jm2}\!=\!0$, and the other two coefficients $c_{jmq}$ are determined from the tangential stress balances alone, as use of the normal stress balance in conjunction with shape specification over-constrains the problem.
-Both the tangential and normal stress balances are used to determine the $c_{1mq}$, which correspond to translational and rotational components of the flow.
+However, both the tangential and normal stress balances are used to determine the $c_{1mq}$, which correspond to translational and rotational motions of the drop.